RedisVentures/redis-feast-gcp/README.md

 ```
 >At the completion of this step, most of the architecture above will be deployed in your GCP project.

-#### About Triton on Vertex AI
+### About Triton on Vertex AI

-As noted above, Vertex AI allows you to [deploy a custom serving container](https://cloud.google.com/vertex-ai/docs/predictions/use-custom-container) as long as it meets specific baseline requirements.
-This allows us to use one of our favorite serving frameworks: NVIDIA's [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
-NVIDIA and GCP already did the legwork to integrate their products so that we can use them together:
+As noted above, Vertex AI allows you to [deploy a custom serving container](https://cloud.google.com/vertex-ai/docs/predictions/use-custom-container) as long as it meets baseline requirements.
+Additionally, we can use a popular serving frameworks like NVIDIA's [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
+NVIDIA and GCP already did the integration legwork so that we can use them together:

 ![triton](img/triton-vertex.png)

-A Triton ensemble model can be served with Vertex AI and leverage Redis and Feast for low latency feature retrieval, combining the best in class hardware and software to serve models in real time.
+In this architecture, a Triton ensemble model combines both a Python backend step (for Feast feature retrieval) and a FIL backend step (for the XGboost model).
+It's packaged, hosted and served by Vertex AI Prediction.

 ___

 ### Other Components
-Now that the Feature Store is in place, utilize the following add-ons to perform different tasks as desired.
+With the Feature Store in place, utilize the following add-ons to perform different tasks as desired.

 #### Jupyter Notebooks
 This repo provides several helper/tutorial notebooks for working with Feast, Redis, and GCP.
 Open a Jupyter session to explore these resources: